It's a new year and new geek showbiz news is popping; time for another round-up!

 "), then the second time was from March 19, 2021 to January 28, 2022.

 TV series creator Noah Hawley is developing an Alien

 TV series for FX, he said in an interview with Esquire

 .
 He told the magazine he was wrestling with the world-building; he described the earth of the future on which the movies were set as being "trapped between the primordial past and the artificial intelligence of the future, where both are trying to kill us."

 Warner Bros.
 Pictures released the main trailer for The Batman

 , starring Robert Pattinson and Zoe Kravitz (see trailer below).
 The main trailer prominently features Paul Dano as The Riddler as well as Colin Farrell as Oswald Copplepot.
-This movie will hit theaters on March 4, 2022, and the original DC Fandome trailer for this movie can be viewed here
+This movie will be released on March 4, 2022.
+The original DC Fandome trailer for this movie can be viewed here

 AMC has acquired Houston-based anime distributor Sentai Holdings, LLC, the company announced.
 Sentai operates the consumer streamer HIDIVE as well as its distribution to third-party streamers including Crunchyroll, Hulu, and Amazon Prime.
 Sentai was formed from the bones of ADV Films by John Ledford, the founder of both companies.
 Sentai senior management Ledford, Griffin Vance, and Paul Clinkscales will continue in senior roles.